 What is ADHD?
-A straightforward guide to what we know, and what we don’t know
+A straightforward guide to symptoms, features, and treatment solutions

-This guide is for parents who are struggling to understand their child’s ADHD symptoms or diagnosis of ADHD.
-But it’s also for adults who grew up believing that something was wrong with them because their brains didn’t work like those of neurotypical kids.
+This guide is for parents who are struggling to understand their child’s ADHD symptoms or diagnosis of ADHD, and for the adults who grew up believing that something was wrong with them – because their brains didn’t work like other people’s.
 The ADHD mind has its own rules.
-When you know the rules, you can better advocate for your child – or for yourself.
+When you know those rules, you can better advocate for your child, or for yourself.
 You can stop setting up the ADHD mind for failure, and instead build a roadmap of solutions – founded on unconditional love, informed support, and acceptance.

-The ADHD mind is creative!
-And tenacious!
-And spirited!
-And fascinating!
-Thriveworks wanted to give you a glimpse of those virtues, as well as answer all your most important questions about this neurodevelopmental disorder, from “Is ADHD a disability?” to “How do you discipline a child with ADHD?”
 We wanted to present some of the latest neurological research, as well as offer practical parenting tips that will help you manage the significant challenges ahead.
 But most importantly, we wanted to show you that being different doesn’t mean being defective.
-As a society, we need to stop trying to fundamentally change neurodiverse children, and instead learn who they are, and how their minds operate, so we can all work together.

 What Is ADHD?

-What does ADHD stand for?
-ADHD stands for attention deficit/hyperactivity disorder.
-ADHD is a lifespan, neurodevelopmental disorder, which means it affects the nervous system and it begins to manifest in childhood.
+ADHD (attention deficit/hyperactivity disorder) is a lifelong condition that affects the nervous system and typically begins to manifest in childhood.
 ADHD used to be called “attention deficit disorder” (ADD), and before that “minimal brain dysfunction,” and before that “hyperkinetic disorder.”
-Two doctors who have ADHD themselves, Ned Hallowell, MD, and John Ratey, MD, have proposed calling the condition “variable attention stimulus trait” (VAST), a name that reflects the benefits, not the pathology, of ADHD.

 Globally, ADHD affects 5.9% of children and 2.5% of adults.
 It’s more common in boys than girls, at a ratio of about 2:1.
 Symptoms can sometimes diminish, evolve, or even resolve in the course of maturation, which isn’t fully accomplished in the brain’s frontal lobes until age 35.

-Is ADHD a disability?
-Technically, yes.
-If someone has severe ADHD in the US, they might qualify for federal benefits under the Americans with Disabilities Act (ADA).
-You don’t get diagnosed with the disorder unless you’re at greater risk for harm or dysfunction.
-But ADHD is also the most commonly diagnosed mental health condition in children, according to the Centers for Disease Control and Prevention (CDC).
 Three out of four kids with ADHD in the US receive treatment for it, improving their long-term outcomes.
 And symptoms can run the gamut from borderline to very mild to severe.
-People with ADHD are successful artists, executives, athletes, doctors, politicians, and more.
+People with ADHD symptoms are successful artists, executives, athletes, doctors, politicians, and more.
 There’s no limit to what the ADHD mind can do when it’s engaged.
 Its hyperfocus can be a superpower, not a handicap.

 1. ADHD affects brain networks, or cognitive pathways.
 It’s not an IQ issue; it’s an internal communication issue.
 Functional imaging from PET scans and fMRIs shows that the ADHD mind struggles with top-down control, the executive signals that tell us what to pay attention to, and when.
 The ADHD brain has been called an “interest-based nervous system,” meaning it’s hard for its neural networks to stay on task when something distracting comes along.
 Dr. Ned Hallowell likens it to having “a race car brain with bicycle brakes.”